zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 ## Preparing the Database for Upgrade

-The database upgrade itself can be a lengthy process, especially for installations that have accumulated a large amount of data.
+The database upgrade itself will take a varying amount of time, and it can take an increasingly long time for databases with a large amount of data.
 Pruning unneeded data from the database before upgrading can greatly improve the time that the upgrade will take to complete.
 See [Pruning the Database](./02-pruning-the-database.md) for more information on how to prepare the database to optimize the upgrade itself.

-**Note:** if local or remote Staging is enabled, then administrators should also publish any staged changes to live before the upgrade.
+**Note:** If local or remote Staging is enabled, then administrators should also publish any staged changes to live before the upgrade.
 If this step is skipped, then a full publish will be required, since information may be lost as to what information had changed in Staging.

 ## Preparing a New Liferay DXP Server